 Narcissistic collapse isn’t a condition or a formal symptom of NPD.

 Instead, some assume a narcissistic breakdown is a behavioral and emotional response to frustration and pain when someone feels they’ve had a setback.

 Dr. Alexander Lapa, a psychiatrist at Ocean Recovery Centre in Blackpool, United Kingdom, explains that narcissistic collapse happens when a person with NPD can’t maintain their superior or confident image.

 When the person doesn’t get a constant supply of validation or someone injures their self-esteem, their confident and superior facade can collapse.

-This may happen because someone doesn’t see them like they want to be seen, for example.
+A narcissistic collapse may happen because others don’t see the person like they want to be seen, for example.
 Or perhaps they didn’t get that promotion that they were convinced they deserved.
 Or their partner has left them.